yozaam/compete/README.md

 # Hello People.
-FInd the following Tasks.
+Find the following Tasks.
 You can use any language you prefer.
 ## First 3 people to send a Pull request for all 3 tasks get a tee-shirt sponsored by CodeCostume
 - [ ] Task 1
 ```